 Wherever it might be.

 'So what brings you here this time around, my friend?'
 Cael began.
-'Certainly not one of your explosive armor doing its usual thing, yes?'
+'Certainly not one of your explosive armors doing its usual thing, yes?'

 'Vals blesses him.
 We will always remember Kiritz II and his ultimate sacrifice for science.'

-Both Cael and Kiritz silently made a prayer to Kiritz's first armor-and-weapon-testing-dummy, one that has served them faithfully till the day it got completely eradicated while wearing the earliest prototype of explosive armor.
+Both Cael and Kiritz silently made a prayer to Kiritz's first armor-and-weapon-testing-dummy, one that had served them faithfully till the day it got completely eradicated while wearing the earliest prototype of explosive armor.

 Then Kiritz suddenly remembered the reason he has rushed all the way here from his workshop and reverted to his panic mode.